particle-iot/docs/src/content/tutorials/device-cloud/console.md

 All Console plans are billed at the beginning of the plan period; in other words, it’s prepaid.
 You’ll pay for the following month or year, and can later cancel for a prorated remainder.

 ### Status
 It’s easy to find out the status of your Product’s metrics.
-Visit [console.particle.io/billing](https://console.particle.io/billing) and you’ll see an up-to-date list of each Product you own, how many outbound events they’ve used that billing cycle, number of devices in each, and how many team members they have.
+Visit [console.particle.io/billing](https://console.particle.io/billing) and you’ll see an up-to-date list of each Product you own, number of devices in each, and how many team members they have.
 The renewal date for each Product plan is also shown, so you know when the next bill is coming up.

 ### Changing Plans
-You can upgrade to a higher tier at any time from the Billing view in order to add more team members or devices, or increase your monthly outbound event limit.
-We’ll send you notifications before you encounter the outbound event limit, but it’s wise to upgrade early because no events will be sent after you hit it.
-If you’ve hit the event limit, tried to add more devices than are supported by the current tier, or attempted to add a 6th team member while on the free Prototype tier, you’ll be prompted to upgrade to a higher tier.
+You can upgrade to a higher tier at any time from the Billing view in order to add more team members or devices.
+If you’ve tried to add more devices than are supported by the current tier, or attempted to add a 6th team member while on the free Prototype tier, you’ll be prompted to upgrade to a higher tier.

 When you upgrade we’ll prorate the new price for the rest of the month (or year, depending on your billing period) so you’ll never be double-billed.